 The Mandel Scholars Academy

-Academic Coursework (1 class per semester)
+Academic Coursework (one class per semester)

-- History of Cleveland (3 credit hours)
+- History of Cleveland (three credit hours)

-- Community Engagement Project (3 credit hours)
+- Community Engagement Project (three credit hours)

 Co-Curricular Experiences (10-15 hours per semester)

-Mentor Support (2-3 meeting per semester)
+Mentor Support (two to three meetings per semester)